Generlate/Handbook/Org_Chart.md

     -   human resources specialist
     -   Information Technology Specialist

-Helpful links: - Support team and hiring plan <!-- is this supposed to have a link? -->
+Helpful links: Support team and hiring plan <!-- missing link -->

-How to edit
+How to edit:

 This org chart is generated automatically based on the contents of other handbook pages.